z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Sociolinguistics/Core/Variables.md

 ## Examples

-Sociolinguistic variables can be seen in different contexts:

 - The **post-vocalic /r/** in New York City, where some speakers pronounce the /r/ in words like "car" and "four," while others drop it.
 - The **(-ing) ending**, where "running" might be pronounced as [rʌnɪŋ] or [rʌnɪn].
 - **Th-fronting**, where a word like "think" is pronounced as "fink."

 ## Related Studies

-Several classic studies highlight the importance of sociolinguistic variables:

 - **Martha's Vineyard Study**, where William Labov examined how vowel centralization was tied to local identity on the island.
 - **The Belfast Study** by Lesley Milroy, which looked at how language variation was influenced by social networks in Northern Ireland.